cinderblock/XMC-Peripheral-Library/Readme.txt

 == INTRODUCTION ==

 The XMC Peripheral Library (XMC Lib) consists of low-level drivers for the XMC product family peripherals.
-In addition the Cortex Microcontroller Software Interface Standard (CMSIS) is included.
+It addition the Cortex Microcontroller Software Interface Standard (CMSIS) is included.
 CMSIS provides a hardware abstraction layer for the Cortex-M processor series.
 XMC Lib is built on top of CMSIS and MISRA-C 2004 compliant.